Hurricane Douglas skirts Hawaii, gives islands close-call with heavy rain, strong winds, dangerous surf

 As the storm pulls away from the Hawaiian islands, the last of Douglas' rain bands will leave the island of Kauai by late Monday morning.

-Hurricane warnings remain in effect there, where Douglas continues to bring strong winds, heavy rain, flash flooding, storm surge, and dangerous surf.
+Hurricane warnings have been canceled and replaced by tropical storm warnings where Douglas continues to bring strong winds, heavy rain, flash flooding, storm surge, and dangerous surf.

 The NHC said Douglas actually intensified slightly as it moved north of Kauai.